hbz/lobid-blog/_drafts/skohub-pubsub-and-outlook.md

 ---
 layout: post
 title: "Presenting SkoHub PubSub
-author: Adrian Pohl
+author: Adrian Pohl, Felix Ostrowski
 tags: skohub
 ---

-In the previous blog posts we have presented [SkoHub Vocabs](http://blog.lobid.org/2019/09/27/presenting-skohub-vocabs.html) and [SkoHub Editor]().
+In the previous blog posts we have presented [SkoHub Vocabs](http://blog.lobid.org/2019/09/27/presenting-skohub-vocabs.html) and [SkoHub Editor](http://blog.lobid.org/2020/03/31/skohub-editor.html).
 In the final post of this SkoHub introduction series we will present SkoHub PubSub, the part of SkoHub that brings the novel approach of "KOS-based content subscription" into the game.

+Let's refresh what SkoHub is about by quoting the gist from [the project's homepage](https://skohub.io/):

+> SkoHub supports a novel approach for finding content on the web.
+The general idea is to extend the scope of Knowledge Organization Systems (KOS) to also act as communication hubs for publishers and information seekers.
+In effect, SkoHub allows to follow specific subjects in order to be notified when new content about that subject is published.

+How could this approach be carried out in practice?
+Let's take a look at an example.

 # Subscribing to a subject